4uf04eG/music-overlay/README.md

    #### Shortcuts
    Shortcut parameters allow you to define your own key combination to control player.
-   By default the have only key codes for media button.
+   By default they have only key codes for media button.
 New combinations can be written as a string with '+' delimiter and no spaces between keys.
 Example: 'alt_r+f7'.

    Keys like 'shift' and 'alt' and 'ctrl'